mathiasfrohlich/vscode-kotlin/README.md

 * agregate assignment into one
 * add extendig to generics
 * agregate generic into one
-* fix bug with generic properties
+* add heritance in generic

 Contribution
 ------------